Definite and Indefinite pronoun

 all things

-They have no house or possessions.
+or possessions.
 They losteverything in the earthquake.

 less